EdCallahan/VSCode-EdCTools/README.md

 - Single keystroke to change language mode to Powershell
 - Toggle visibility of left and bottom panels with single keystroke
 - Move current tab to first or last position
+- Quick open multiple files, with Ctrl-P like search

 ---